How to Get Japan PR in One Year Without an Immigration Lawyer

 The Cost of Getting It Wrong

-With the ¥200,000 filing fee (effective 2026), a refused application isn't just a delay — it's a direct ¥200,000 loss plus 4-6 months of wasted processing time.
+With the planned ¥200,000 filing fee from 1 October 2026, a refused application isn't just a delay — it is a direct loss of the applicable non-refundable fee plus months of processing time.
 The most common refusal reasons are entirely preventable: insufficient salary evidence, pension payment gaps, and documentation that doesn't map to claimed points.

 A verified framework that catches these issues before filing — like the Japan Highly Skilled Professional Visa Guide — costs a fraction of one lawyer consultation hour and prevents the kind of evidence failures that result in non-refundable refusals.